Hisyeo/Hisyeo.github.io/docs/lessons/first-steps.md

 # First Steps

+What is this language and how do you pronounce it?

 ## World Language

 Hisyëö is a word language.
 It takes words from all of the world's families of